fruitTheory/M6502/README.md

-# MOS M6502 Emulator
+# MOS 6502 Emulator

-Emulator for the MOS M6502 microprocessor, written in C
+Emulator for the MOS 6502 microprocessor, written in C

-## Features
+## Features (TBD)

-- Full emulation of the MOS M6502 CPU
+- Full emulation of the 6502 CPU legal opcodes
+- Emulation of other system components
 - Support for basic input/output

 ### Prerequisites

 - A C 64-bit compiler (ex.
 GCC, Clang, MSVC)
-- Other dependencies or prerequisites
+- Potentially other dependencies (SDL)

 ### Building